 If you are still unsure about the certification you want to get, you should have a look at these articles – Cils and Celi; Plida and Cic first.
 By contrast, if you already have a pretty clear idea of the exam you want to sit, continue reading.

 Many people believe that a good command of the language is the only necessary requirement to pass an exam.
 Unfortunately, this is not always the case.
 Indeed, it’s important to become familiar with the structure of the exam too.

 In fact these types of exams have at least two characteristics that make the completion of exercises really challenging:

 – Time constraints

-To do so, I had two options: following a specific course or buying a book to prepare myself for each specific section composing the examination.
-I opted for the second, and more economic, choice.
+To do so, I had two options: following a specific course or buying a book to prepare myself for each specific examination’s section.
+I opted for the second, and more affordable, choice.
 I bought the first edition of Barron’s IELTS, I practiced a lot, and when I took the exam, I passed it with good results.

 There are very few editorial options for CILS, CELI, PLIDA and CIC preparation and, for some reasons, the books found on U.S stores are generally much more expensive than those found on EU stores – if I were you, I’d either opt for used books or try to contact directly the publishing house.

 You can find some free examples of past year examinations on the website of the University of foreigners of Siena.

 You can buy one of the official books listed below, which offer some other examples of past year examinations with keys.